Free Salzburg Walking Tour:

 14. Salzburg Cathedral (Salzburger Dom):

-Before entering the Cathedral where Mozart was baptized, it is hard to miss the beautiful Virgin Mary (Madonna) Statue lying in the center of the outdoor square.
-While it appears odd that the statue is looking away from the church, further inspection reviles that the statue is actually interacting with the Church’s facade.
+Before entering the Salzburg Cathedral it is hard to miss the beautiful Virgin Mary (Madonna) Statue in Dom Square in front of the doors.
+While it appears odd that the Mary statue is looking away from the church, further inspection reviles that the statue is actually interacting with the Church’s facade.
 The two angels on the front of the Church are holding a crown and as you walk closer their relation to the Mary Statue give the appearance that they are actually placing the crown on her head.
-Moving closer to the Church’s entrance you’ll notice large scene with Statues of Four Saints and three towering bronze gates.
-The 4 statues are of St. Rupert holding a salt barrel, Saint Virgil with a church, Saint Peter with keys, and Saint Paul holding a sword.
+Moving closer to the Cathedral’s entrance you’ll notice large scene with the Statues of Four Saints (1600s) and three towering bronze gates (1900s).
+The 4 statues are of Saint Rupert holding a salt barrel, Saint Virgil with a church, Saint Peter with keys, and Saint Paul holding a sword.
+Statues of apostles as well as Moses and Elijah are further up the facade.
 The three gates are made to represent the Three Virtues (Göttliche Tugenden) and go from left to right: The Gate of Faith (Tor des Glaubens) the Gate of Love (Tor der Liebe), and the Gate of Hope (Tor der Hoffnung).
-Also outside, the Square itself also happens to be the location of Salzburg’s largest Christmas Market throughout all of November and December.

-Once inside the Church the most impressive part is the large 233 foot tall dome which is painted into two eight piece sections depicting the Passion of the Christ.
-Also awaiting the curious traveler are a working recreation of the organ that Mozart used when he was the Church’s organist on for two years, a neat crypt showing tombs and exposed pieces of the Church’s original foundation, plus an interesting museum.
-Make sure to check our the bells and organ before leaving as they are both a real treat.
+Inside the entrance look for the bronze baptismal font (1311) with lion statues (1200) where Mozart was baptized.
+The most impressive part of the interior is the huge 233 foot tall dome which is painted into two eight piece sections depicting scenes from the Old Testament to go with murals of Passion of the Christ along the nave.
+During WWII a bomb crashed right through the dome, but luckily didn’t explode.
+Also awaiting the curious traveler is the working organ from 1703 that Mozart played during two years as the Church’s organist, an old tomb filled crypt with exposed pieces of the old Romanesques foundations from both 774 and 1167, plus an interesting Cathedral museum (website) covering 1300 years of history.
+While the modern 4,000-pipe organs impressive, the 7 huge tower bells (2 from the 1600s) are a real treat.
 The group of bells is considered the finest sounding in Austria and among them, the Salvator Bell, is the second largest in Austria weighing 14 tons.
-Our favorite feature is by far the large 4,000-pipe organ that resides inside.

 15. Chapter Square (Kapitelplatz):